 Vashisth Tiwari

 Hi!
-I’m Vashisth (or just Vash).
-I currently work as a Research Assistant with Prof. Emma Strubell where I am working on syntehtic data, mathematical reasoning, and green-Ai.
-In December 2024, I graduated from my master’s in the ECE Dept at Carnegie Mellon University, focusing on AI.
-Before this, I studied Physics and Math at the University of Rochester.
+I’m Vashisth; also go by Vash.
+I currently work as a Research Assistant with Prof. Emma Strubell where I am working on synthetic data, mathematical reasoning, and green-Ai.
+I will be joining LTI PhD cohort in Fall ‘25.
 I am broadly interested in improving LLMs in reasoning and data-scarce areas, model compression, and optimizing LLM inference.

 I’ve had the privilege of working with exceptional mentors across physics, math, and AI.
 Currently, under the mentorship of Clara Na and Lucio Dery in Prof. Emma Strubell’s lab, I am exploring model-aware and active synthetic data generation.
 Previously, I worked with Prof. Beidi Chen on using speculative decoding to improve throughput and latency, self-speculation by utilizing weight, activation, and contextual sparsity.